Skip to Content

 Water Bowl Activity and Inquisitive Behavior

 Notice your snake hanging around its water bowl more than usual?
-This could mean it’s thirsty, hungry, or just curious.
+This might hint at thirst, snake curiosity, or environmental adjustments.

 Resting Near Food Areas and Excessive Tongue Flicking